Ironmonkeynuts/CI-Milestone-Project-1/README.md

 Showcase photos, audio and/or video clips of his work or other artists imspired by his work.

 Provide links to external resources, including the Tolkien Foundation, film franchises and other fan sites.

+### Changelog

+Added Bootstrap 5.3.3 link to head above/before the link to style.css thus allowing style.css to override styles inherrited in the bootstrap .
+Added bootstrap nav bar to header in html.
+This is to make navigation easier and the coding of navigation easier.
+This is also demonstrating that I have employed bootstrap code to assist development to fulfill criteria of the Milestone project assessment.

+Added styling to re-position logo and its accompanying text within navbar